HuskyNator/HoekjeC/README.md

 ---

 ## HoekjeC
-This repo is archived, though I created a refactored build that fixes some compilation issues & enables calling the example executable with an optional .obj path argument `Example.exe <obj>`
+This repo is archived, though I created a refactored build that fixes some compilation issues & enables calling the example executable with an optional .obj path argument (eg. `Example.exe <obj>`).
+Loading the default `bugatti.obj` may take a a minute.

 Although it was a good way to practice using C, I don't intend on making further changes to this repo (save for potentially translating the variable names used).
 For more see my [VertexD](https://github.com/HuskyNator/VertexD) and [Ray](https://huskynator.github.io/Ray/) repos.